Shark kills 13-year-old boy at popular beach in Brazil: "Ate almost his entire leg"

 "Unfortunately, we were unable to resuscitate him, (...) unfortunately we couldn't do much for him," Dalton told reporters, according to the outlet.

 Brazilian outlet G1 identified the victim as Deivson Rocha Dantas.
-According G1, the boy's cousin, Lídia Emanuele, told TV Globo that the shark "ate almost his entire leg" and he was pulled out of the water by others who were about the same age.
+According G1, the boy's cousin, Lídia Emanuele, told TV Globo that the shark "ate almost his entire leg" and he was pulled out of the water by other beachgoers who were about the same age.

 Dozens of beaches along the turquoise coastlines of Pernambuco have been issued with shark warnings, authorities said, adding that Chifre beach had issued four such signs for beachgoers.